Last updated on August 30th, 2018

 - Ram Mount Ball for a Smartphone/GPS Mount – Another must have, for me at least.
 To see how I installed it for use as a GPS holder, checkout my Kawasaki Ninja 650 smartphone mount DIY.

 - Anti-Slip Knee Grip Tank Pads – Though I’ve typically used StompGrip Tank Pads in the past, this time I went with generic knee grip pads.
-I only had to slightly trim them to fit.
-To be honest, it was much cheaper and works just as well.
+To be honest, it’s much cheaper and works just as well.
 I’d definitely do the same again if I had to.

 - EZ-109 Oil Drain Valve – I can’t conceive not installing this on any bike I own.
 It makes oil changes so much cleaner and easier.
 For more info and how to install it check here.